vitaly-t/pg-promise/README.md

 ### update

-Version 10.11.0 of the library started supporting new connection option `allowExitOnIdle`, to let process exit when pool is idle.
+Version 10.11.0 added support for connection option `allowExitOnIdle`, to let process exit when pool is idle.

 # History